An East Orange woman pleaded guilty on Tuesday to conducting a fatal penis enlargement treatment in 2011.

-Authorities have said Rivera injected silicone into Street’s penis when he visited her home on Glenwood Avenue in East Orange.
+Authorities have said Rivera injected silicone into Street’s best penis pump when he visited her home on Glenwood Avenue in East Orange.
 The injection shot straight into Street’s blood stream, shutting down his organs, and he died as an outcome the following day, authorities said.

 A medical examiner later figured out Street passed away from a silicone embolism, and his death was ruled a murder, authorities said.

 Answering concerns from her lawyer, Olubukola Adetula, Rivera on Tuesday acknowledged she was not trained as a medical physician and she was neither trained nor accredited to administer the silicone injection.

 Throughout Tuesday’s hearing, Rivera likewise addressed the declared jury tampering that occurred when jury option was under method in her trial in May.